Denise Shiozawa published Master Gardener Monthly Spotlights LAGG's Kevin Ridley in In the Media 2021-10-02 13:42:20 -0700

-In 2016, LA Green Grounds started its own teaching garden with monthly workshops, e.g., container gardening, growing and using herbs, pruning, children’s workshops and hand-on learning/volunteer gardening opportunities.
+In 2016, LA Green Grounds started its own teaching garden in Los Angeles with monthly workshops, e.g., container gardening, growing and using herbs, pruning, children’s workshops and hand-on learning-while-volunteering gardening opportunities.
 LAGG’s Teaching Garden is unique in several ways: a variety of uncommon or ‘ethnic’ vegetables and herbs expose people to new foods; native plants provide habitat for wildlife in a natural setting, a succulent and native plants border present attractive drought-tolerant landscaping, and the open, unfenced green space is enjoyed by neighbors, visitors, and gardening students as a sanctuary.

 LA Green Grounds is blooming as the new year begins.
 Everywhere you look there are flowers, frequently with bees or hummingbirds feasting on them.
 The white and purple fava flowers that soon will yield delicious beans, the marigolds that were planted into the garden after the holiday of Dia de los Meurtos, the vibrant pigeon pea bushes and so many more.
 Come by, take a look, but of course wear a mask and make sure there are not many people around.